Domains and Event Structures for Fusions: Related Characterisations

 Conversely, let $D$ be a weak prime domain.
 Observe that the causal order in $\eveq{D}$ is the restriction of the domain order to irreducibles.
-Then, the fact that equivalent irreducibles are never ordered follows from Lemma~\ref{le:not-eq-below}.
-Moreover, in order to see that for a given $i \in \ir{D}$, the set of causes, namely $\ir{d}$, is $\leftrightarrow$-saturated just use Lemma~\ref{le:eq-char}(\ref{le:eq-char:4}). \end{proof}
+Condition (\ref{de:pes-eq:1}) in Definition~\ref{de:pes-eq} is an immediate consequence of Proposition~\ref{pr:unique-dec}.